Learn More

 In case you work remotely, the UAE’s remote work visa enables you to live and work in Dubai for up to a year, as long as you meet specific requirements, such as:

-Similarly, you may be able to obtain a five-year Green visa if one of these two conditions applies:
+You may also qualify for a five-year Green Visa if one of these two conditions applies:

 Which UAE Visa Allows Moving to Dubai From the UK Without a Job?